 - Press the power button and hold down Command-Options-P-R.

-- When your Mac plays a startup sound, release the keys after it sounds a second time (If your Mac has a T2 security chip, release the keys after the Apple logo appears and disappears a second time.)
+- When your Mac plays a startup sound, release the keys after it sounds a second time.
+If your Mac has a T2 security chip, release the keys after the Apple logo appears and disappears a second time.

 - Once your Mac has booted, ensure the correct startup disk is selected (see below).

 A Mac with Apple silicon will reset NVRAM automatically.
+To find out if your Mac is with Apple silicon, check out this list from Apple.

 If the question mark doesn’t go away

 You’ll need to boot your Mac in recovery mode and try to repair the disk with Disk Utility.
+Recovery mode (aka macOS Recovery) is a built-in troubleshooting system that allows users to repair disk errors, reinstall the operating system, restore files from Time Machine backups, or erase the startup disk.

 For an Intel-based Mac: